euyogi/Notebook-CompetitiveProgramming/README.md

     }

     /**
-    *  @returns  Vector with amount of distinct substrings of each size.
+    *  @return  Vector with amount of distinct substrings of each size.
     *  Time complexity: O(N)
     */
     vll dsubs_by_size() {